jballands/donaldtrump.js/README.md

 `accounts`: An array of Twitter handles to target.

+`genesis`: A Twitter handle to act as the start for all tweets created by the bot.

 `pollingIntervalHours`: The number of hours that should pass before donaldtrump.js polls `accounts` for fresh Tweets.